indrekots/indrekots.github.io/_posts/articles/2020-06-14-3-ways-of-devops.md

 ### 3.2.
 Continuous Improvement

-Teams that are too busy to improve their daily work and regularly rely on workarounds, increase their technical debt.
+Teams that are too busy to improve their daily work, and regularly rely on workarounds, increase their technical debt.
-Not only will they continue to suffer but the suffering increases over time.
+Not only will they continue to suffer, but the suffering increases over time.
-Processes degrade, productivity plummets and throughput decreases.
+Processes degrade, productivity plummets, and throughput decreases.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Are you too busy to improve <a href="http://t.co/O9Gmel3ICB">pic.twitter.com/O9Gmel3ICB</a></p>&mdash; Shayne 👨🏿‍💻 UXD (@shaynecuffy) <a href="https://twitter.com/shaynecuffy/status/499473730046001152?ref_src=twsrc%5Etfw">August 13, 2014</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Improvement shouldn't be viewed as an optional activity, something you do when you have extra time.
 It should be continuous, part of the daily routine of every team.
-Time should be consciously reserved to pay down technical debt, to run experiments, improve workflows and create new knowledge.
+Time should be consciously reserved to pay down technical debt, run experiments, improve workflows, and create new knowledge.
 [In a continuous improvement culture, improving the way we work is more important than doing the work!](https://mikeorzen.com/change-fatigue-psychological-safety-and-the-leadership-void-why-most-ci-initiatives-dont-last/ "Change Fatigue, Psychological Safety and the Leadership Void: Why Most CI Initiatives Don’t Last")

 ## Summary